Amey-Thakur/DIGITAL-SIGNAL-AND-IMAGE-PROCESSING-AND-DIGITAL-SIGNAL-AND-IMAGE-PROCESSING-LAB/README.md

 ### Acknowledgments

 Grateful acknowledgment to the faculty members of the Department of Computer Engineering at Terna Engineering College for their guidance and instruction in Digital Signal and Image Processing.
-Their clear teaching and continued support helped develop a strong understanding of DSP algorithms and image processing principles.
+Their clear teaching and continued support helped develop a strong understanding of digital signal processing algorithms and image processing principles.

 Special thanks to the mentors and peers whose encouragement, discussions, and support contributed meaningfully to this learning experience.